epccs/parts_epccs/Docker.md

 /swap.img       none    swap    sw      0       0
 ```

-Use an editor to add the mount to to the end of fstab
+Use an editor to add the HDD mount to to the end of fstab

 ```bash
 rsutherland@inventree2:~$ sudo nano /etc/fstab